 For servicing, any good local mechanic would be able to take care of your Coh&Co bike.
 Our urban bikes are designed to be low maintenance with belt drive, internal gears and solid components, so if you take good care of it we believe you would have a solid ride for a good long while.

 If you live in an area with a Coh&Co ambassador shop nearby, we would always recommend you to have any service done with them.
-Check our list of stores here.
-We regularly update it when new shops being added.
+Find a store or write us an email and we will direct you to the nearest service provider.

 Maintenance guides online